OpenSpace/OpenSpace-Docs/content/universe/deep-sky-surveys/abell-galaxy-clusters/index.md

 :align: left
 :alt: The Abell Clusters plotted with the Tully galaxies.

 The Abell Clusters, in orange, shown with the Tully galaxies in the center in aqua, green and yellow.
-Within Tully, we see the rich structure with many individual galaxies visible.
+Within Tully, we see a rich structure with many individual galaxies visible.
 The Abell Clusters are akin to removing all the individual galaxies and seeing only the large clusters like the Virgo Cluster.
 Structure is lost because we're only seeing the nexus points of the existing structure.
 :::